grpc/grpc.github.io/docs/quickstart/dart.md

 ## Download the example

 You'll need a local copy of the example code to work through this quickstart.
-Download the example code from our Github repository (the following command clones the entire repository, but you just need the examples for this quickstart and other tutorials):
+Download the example code from our GitHub repository (the following command clones the entire repository, but you just need the examples for this quickstart and other tutorials):